Aaron Thompson (baseball): Washington Nationals

-The Washington Nationals acquired him at the 2009 trade deadline for first baseman Nick Johnson.
-He spent most of his time with the club's AA Harrisburg Senators affiliate as a starter.
+The Washington Nationals acquired Thompson at the 2009 trade deadline in exchange for first baseman Nick Johnson.
+He spent most of his time with the club's Double–A affiliate, the Harrisburg Senators, as a starter.

 Pittsburgh Pirates

 The Pittsburgh Pirates claimed Thompson off waivers from the Nationals on December 24, 2010.

 On August 24, 2011, Thompson made his major league debut for the Pirates at PNC Park.
 During the game, he pitched 4 1/3 scoreless innings, before being relieved in the 2-0 shutout over the Milwaukee Brewers.

+He was sent outright to Triple-A Indianapolis Indians on November 1, he elected free agency the next day.

 Following the 2011 season, Thompson played winter ball for the Toros del Este of the LIDOM.

 Minnesota Twins

 Thompson signed a minor league contract with the Minnesota Twins on December 15, 2011.
 Between 2012 and 2013, he pitched almost exclusively out of the bullpen, totaling 64 appearances.
 He also played the first half of the 2013 winter ball season with the Aragua Tigres of the LVBP and was named "Setup del Ano" for the league that season.

 On August 30, 2014, Thompson was called up and added to the Twins roster.
 He pitched in seven games as a reliever, getting six strikeouts and posting an ERA of 2.45.

-In 2015, he joined the Twins bullpen and pitched primarily in a middle-relief role, contributing largely to the team's first-half success.
-Upon the return of Ervin Santana from steroid suspension, Thompson was demoted to Triple A Rochester where he finished the season.
+In 2015, Thompson joined the Twins' bullpen and pitched primarily in a middle-relief role, contributing largely to the team's first-half success.
+Upon the return of Ervin Santana from steroid suspension, Thompson was demoted to the Triple–A Rochester Red Wings, where he finished the season.
 Over the following winter he would travel to play for the Canberra Cavalry of the Australian Baseball League.
-He was later was released from the Twins at the end of the following Spring Training on April 11, 2016.
+He was later released from the Twins at the end of the following spring training on April 11, 2016.

 Sugar Land Skeeters

-Thompson signed with the Sugar Land Skeeters Of The Atlantic League of Professional Baseball following his release from the Twins and concluded his 2016 season with them.
+Thompson signed with the Sugar Land Skeeters Of The Atlantic League of Professional Baseball following his release from the Twins.
+In 25 games (22 starts) for the Skeeters, he registered a 9–5 record and 3.98 ERA with 102 strikeouts across 133 1/3 innings pitched.
+Thompson became a free agent following the 2016 season.